Michael-Cowie/RadixFitnessFrontend/README.md

 When the user first creates an account, we make a call to the Firebase API by calling `signInWithEmailAndPassword` inside the Firebase services.
 Once the account has been created, the user will automatically be logged in.
 This will then call `onAuthStateChanged` and update the user state inside the `authContext`.

-When we refresh the page and the user is already logged in, during the initialization of Firebase inside of the `firebease.ts`, Firebease will check for Cookies for the loggedin state of the user.
+When we refresh the page and the user is already logged in, during the initialization of Firebase inside of the `firebease.ts`, Firebase will check for Cookies for the loggedin state of the user.
 Firebase will then call `onAuthStateChanged` again and from there we can restore the user to the loggedin state.

-Using Google Chrome, below is an example of Firebase storing my current user state.
+Using Google Chrome, below is an example of Firebase storing the current user state.

 ![](./images/firebase_cookies_location.png)